TheBIMsider/GHT/README.md

 - Thanks to [SheetDB](https://sheetdb.io/) for providing the Google Sheets API
 - Inspired by the need for a simple, free golf handicap tracker
 - Enhanced with modern web development practices and responsive design
+- Named in honor of Douglas Adams' "The Hitchhiker's Guide to the Galaxy" - because 42 truly is the ultimate answer... to your golf score tracking needs! 🤖

 ---